SLKQ1/Shortest-Path-Visualization/README.md

 # Shortest-Path-Visualization
-This is a project that I made to get a better understanding of the shortest path algorithms and graph theory.
+This is a project that I am making to get a better understanding of the shortest path algorithms and graph theory.

 ## Current Algorithms
 A* (using Manhattan distance)